doudol/EasyScrape/SECURITY.md

 ## Reporting a Vulnerability

 If you discover a security vulnerability, please report it by emailing the maintainers directly rather than opening a public issue.
+Email at totallynotitlol@gmail.com

 **Please include:**
 - Description of the vulnerability